Mike's X Developer API Blog

 Note: All sample commands in this section use the

-yet, check out the xURL section first.
+xurlCLI tool.
+If you haven't set upxurlyet, check out the xURL section first.

-route first just to ensure the route is working and our account has access.
+Let's run the GET route first just to ensure the route is working and our account has access.

 You'll use your bearer token for authentication for all routes: